bubdm/TeamManagerDiscordBot/README.md

 # TeamManagerDiscordBot
-Public version of the discord bot I'm working on (removed personal information for safety).
+Current version of my discord bot altered for public release(removed personal information and personal bot token for safety).
 Written in C# and uses DSharp API.
 I added as many comments as I could, but I don't understand how some of the API and bot framework works completely.

 For commands to work properly: